-- 1. Distribution of Report Cards The student Report Card will be issued four times each school year at nine-week intervals. - 2.
-Grade Conversion for Students Grade K-2nd The following numerical values shall be used in determining letter grades.
+- 1. The student Report Card will be issued four times each school year at nine-week intervals.
+A progress report will be issued every four and a half weeks. - 2.
+Grade Conversion- The following numerical values shall be used in determining letter grades.

+Grade Kindergarten-2 nd

 Numerical Grade Letter Grade

-93-100 Α
+93-100 A

 85-92 В

-77-84 C
+77-84 С

 70-76 D

 Below 70 F